-I had never heard of Bruges, in Belgium until I watched the movie In Bruges a couple of years ago.
-All I could remember was the clock tower, the square, and the gory ending.
+I had never heard of Bruges, in Belgium prior to the movie In Bruges and all I really remember is the clock tower, the square, and the gory ending.

 We took a day trip to Bruges from London with East London Travel.
-I didn’t realise quite how far away it was – almost 5 hours travel time in each direction.
+I didn’t realise quite how far away it was – almost five hours travel time in each direction.